Last Updated on February 26, 2021 by Jim Ferri

 Most travelers, though, don’t think of Copenhagen as the city of hygge.
 To most of us, it’s all about Hans Christian Andersen and Hamlet, toy soldiers and sleek design and sexy women.
 There’s that, of course, but also a lot, lot more.
 In fact, there are a lot things to see and do in Copenhagen.

 From its founding as a Viking fishing settlement to becoming one of Europe’s oldest capitals, Copenhagen has charmed travelers.
-Today, most of them come in summer (in droves for the annual Copenhagen Jazz Festival, July 7-16 in 2017) although spring and autumn are also enjoyable times to visit.
+Today, most of them come in summer (in droves for the annual Copenhagen Jazz Festival) although spring and autumn are also enjoyable times to visit.

 Copenhagen is a maritime city with a pretty harbor and canals.
 So the best way to get a quick overview of Copenhagen is to hop aboard a canal tour.

 It will introduce you to some of the best sights in the city including, Amalienborg Palace, Christianshavn, The Black Diamond, and the Little Mermaid, among others.
 And besides, the view from the water is always quite different from that ashore.